jefeish/github-presentation/README.md

 ### Outcome
 The new repository will have two branches (`main` and `dev`) created automatically, as well as branch protection rules.

+### Troubleshooting
+- If the code fails after trying to protect the main branch, make sure you set the repository as public and NOT private.

+### To Do
+- add listing of branches to validate that the main branch doesn't exist already.
+- Add an issue to the repository with an @ mention for myself
 ---

 ## Additional Files
-- `presentation.pptx`: contains the presentation slide deck.
+- `github-presentation.pptx`: contains the presentation slide deck.